-Official Foundation The province of Carolina, including those that are now North and South Carolina, was finally officially founded in 1663, when King Charles II recognized the efforts of eight nobles who helped him regain the throne in England by giving them the province of Carolina.
-North Carolina Colony Foundation When was the North Carolina Colony founded?
-The North Carolina colony was founded in 1653 by settlers from Virginia.
-The earliest evidence of human occupation in North Carolina dates back 10,000 years, found at the Hardaway site.
-North Carolina was inhabited by Algonquian, Iroquois and Siouana-speaking Native American tribes from Carolina before the arrival of Europeans.
+The province of Carolina, including what is now North and South Carolina, was officially founded in 1663 when King Charles II recognized the efforts of eight nobles who helped him regain the throne in England.
+This marked the official North Carolina Colony Foundation.
+Evidence of human occupation in North Carolina dates back 10,000 years, found at the Hardaway Site.
+Before the arrival of Europeans, North Carolina was inhabited by Algonquian, Iroquois, and Siouana-speaking Native American tribes.

-North Carolina was established as a royal colony in 1729 and was one of the Thirteen Colonies.
-North Carolina is named after King Charles I of England, who first formed the English colony, Carolus in Latin for Charles.
+In 1729, North Carolina was established as a royal colony and was one of the Thirteen Colonies.
+It was named after King Charles I of England, who first formed the English colony, Carolus in Latin for Charles.
 In 1755, colonial North Carolina received its first postmaster, James Davis, appointed by Benjamin Franklin.
 The Halifax Resolve Resolution, adopted by North Carolina on April 12, 1776, was the first formal call for independence from Britain among the American colonies during the American Revolution.